Air Force visits San Jose State following Roseborough’s 23-point game

 San Jose, California; Tuesday, 10 p.m.
 EST

-BOTTOM LINE: San Jose State takes on Air Force after Ben Roseborough scored 23 points in San Jose State’s 76-58 loss to the Grand Canyon Antelopes.
+BOTTOM LINE: San Jose State hosts Air Force after Ben Roseborough scored 23 points in San Jose State’s 76-58 loss to the Grand Canyon Antelopes.

-The Spartans have gone 4-4 at home.
+The Spartans have gone 4-4 in home games.
 San Jose State gives up 76.4 points and has been outscored by 4.1 points per game.

-The Falcons are 0-5 in conference play.
-Air Force allows 75.9 points to opponents and has been outscored by 13.9 points per game.
+The Falcons have gone 0-5 against MWC opponents.
+Air Force has a 1-0 record in games decided by 3 points or fewer.

-San Jose State is shooting 43.8% from the field this season, 2.8 percentage points lower than the 46.6% Air Force allows to opponents.
-Air Force averages 62.0 points per game, 14.4 fewer points than the 76.4 San Jose State gives up to opponents.
+San Jose State averages 72.3 points per game, 3.6 fewer points than the 75.9 Air Force gives up.
+Air Force averages 62.0 points per game, 14.4 fewer points than the 76.4 San Jose State allows.

-The Spartans and Falcons match up Tuesday for the first time in MWC play this season.
+The Spartans and Falcons face off Tuesday for the first time in MWC play this season.

-TOP PERFORMERS: Yaphet Moundi is averaging 12.5 points and 7.6 rebounds for the Spartans.
-Jermaine Washington is averaging 1.8 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Jermaine Washington is shooting 37.2% from beyond the arc with 2.1 made 3-pointers per game for the Spartans, while averaging 11.1 points and 3.3 assists.
+Colby Garland is shooting 44.3% and averaging 16.5 points over the last 10 games.

-Lucas Hobin is shooting 32.7% from beyond the arc with 2.1 made 3-pointers per game for the Falcons, while averaging 10.8 points.
-Caleb Walker is shooting 72.7% and averaging 13.1 points over the past 10 games.
+Kam Sanders is shooting 35.1% and averaging 12.1 points for the Falcons.
+Lucas Hobin is averaging 1.9 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Spartans: 3-7, averaging 70.7 points, 26.7 rebounds, 10.9 assists, 7.0 steals and 2.3 blocks per game while shooting 41.9% from the field.
 Their opponents have averaged 77.2 points per game.